jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

 ```

 ## Program Requirements & Submission Details
 This assignment has some unique requirements: In this assignment, you are required to create and manipulate linked lists using nodes, **you are not allowed to use the std::list library, and the concept of iterators should not appear anywhere in your code.
-The only class you can define is a class named Node.
-You are not allowed to define any other classes, or use the keyword struct anywhere in your code.
-In addition, you are NOT allowed to use std::vector, or any data structures we have not learned so far.** You are also required to overload the output operator.
+Do not define a List class.
+You are now allowed to any data structures we have not learned so far.**

 Use good coding style when you design and implement your program.
 Organize your program into functions:
 don’t put all the code in main!
 Be sure to read the [Homework Policies](https://www.cs.rpi.edu/academics/courses/fall23/csci1200/homework_policies.php) as you put the finishing touches on your solution.
 Be sure to make up new test cases to fully debug your program and don’t forget